 This board hears appeals from students who claim to have received prejudiced or capricious academic evaluation and makes recommendations on cases to the Provost.
 In such cases the student should first consult with the instructor.
 If the grievance is not resolved, the student should then contact the department chair, then the dean of the college or school.
 If the grievance is still not resolved, the student may then appeal by writing a letter to the Academic Appeals Board.
 Appeals may be filed in the Office of Dean of Student Life, 433 Smith Memorial Student Union.

 The ARC is a subcommittee of the PSU Faculty Senate and is responsible for developing policies and adjudicating petitions regarding academic regulations related to credit loads, transfer credit, degree and certificate requirements for all undergraduate programs.
 It also develops and recommends policies and adjudicates student petitions regarding initial undergraduate admissions, including entering freshmen.
 The ARC Petition process is managed by an online process accessed at the Academic Requirements Committee Petitions website.

-Deadline Appeals Board
+Deadline Appeals Committee (DAC)

-A student may petition this board to be exempted from published registration deadlines for the current term when mitigating circumstances prevent deadline compliance.
+A student may petition this committee to be exempted from published registration deadlines for the current term when mitigating circumstances prevent deadline compliance.
 Petitions must include documentation of the reason for missing the deadline.